Guide to chemical exfoliants: What are they, how to use them and how much is too much?

 Which one should I use?

-That said, a lot of chemical exfoliants on the market are different blends of acids; for example, Drunk Elephant's TLC Framboos Glycolic Night Serum and Dr Dennis Gross' Alpha Beta Extra Strength Daily Peel are both blends of AHAs and BHAs.
-The key is to scan the ingredients list before you buy and make sure that it suits your skin!
+Obviously, this isn't a one-size-fits-all science, so definitely shop around and experiment with different formulations.
+Plus, keep in mind that a lot of chemical exfoliants on the market are blends of more than one acid; for example, Dr Dennis Gross' Alpha Beta Extra Strength Daily Peel incorporates a blend of AHAs and BHAs into its formulation.
+The key is to scan the ingredients list before you invest in a product and make sure that it suits your skin!

-Is there anything I shouldn’t use with my chemical exfoliant?
+Is there anything I shouldn’t use with my chemical exfoliants?